XTB Review

 • EUR: ~2.3% p.a. — higher than Trade Republic (1%) and Scalable (2%)

 No minimum or maximum balance limit.
-Rates are variable.
+Rates are variable and track central bank rates.

 🔒 Investor protection